 Key Takeaways

-- Utilize structured checklists to evaluate startup readiness effectively.
+- Utilize investor readiness frameworks and structured checklists to evaluate startup readiness effectively.

 - Examine key documents such as financial projections and business plans thoroughly.